Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 - Houston has covered the spread twice, and is 9-1 overall, over its past 10 games.

-- In their past 10 contests, the Cougars have gone over the total four times.
+- In their past 10 contests, the Cougars have hit the over four times.

+- Auburn has gone 4-6 over its last 10 games, with a 5-5 record against the spread in that span.

+- The Tigers have hit the over in six of their last 10 games.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.